Texas Driving Test Guide

 Make sure you’re 100% prepared for what you’ll be facing when you schedule your drivers license appointment.
 All new drivers in Texas are required to pass a written exam covering road signs, driving laws, and penalties.
 In addition, every driver must pass a behind-the-wheel skills exam as well as a vision test before obtaining their license.

+There are some Texas driving test requirements, you’ll have to meet before you can take the driving test depending on your age.
 If you’re a teen and you already have your Texas drivers permit, you can schedule your behind-the-wheel test at the DPS once you pass your 16th birthday and you’ve had your license for 6 months.
 For drivers 18-24, you must bring proof of completion of your Texas adult drivers ed course on test day.

 If you’re over the age of 25, you’ll want to prepare for the written exam before you head to the DPS.
 You could study the Texas drivers manual on your own, or you can increase your chances of passing by taking a Texas adult drivers ed online course.
 Once you pass your adult drivers education course, you’ll have fulfilled the written DPS exam requirement.
 All that’s left is passing your behind-the-wheel and vision exams at the DPS.